HisKim1/Obsidian/Books/Atmospheric Modeling, Data Assimilation and Predictability.md

 ##### Goals of ensemble forecasting
-1. improve the forecast by ensemble averaging
+1. improve the forecast by ensemble averaging uncertain한 members를 filter out해서 $\mathbf{A}$을 $\mathbf{T}$에 가깝게
+2.

-1. provide an indication of the reliability of the forecast
+3. provide an indication of the reliability of the forecast
-2. provide a quantitative basis for probabilistic forecasting
+4. provide a quantitative basis for probabilistic forecasting